avilesjf/synthv-scripts/README.md

 ## groups-scripts
 Especially made to help using group of notes inside the Synthesizer V Studio Pro editor (Dreamtonics).
-Also copy/paste all automation parameters corresponding to the selected notes.
+Copy/paste all automation parameters corresponding to the selected notes.
+Duplicate groups notes and shift them in current scale for vocal harmonies.

 ## lyrics-scripts
 Extracting lyrics easier to save all lyrics of a song.